 That’s the last thing Gemma remembers before she finds herself wrapped up in the trunk of a pickup truck.
 From here, the story races on.

-Readers will find it hard to put Stolen down because they will feel like they are on Gemma’s ride, asking her same questions: Who is this man?
+Readers will find it hard to put Stolen down.
+They will feel like they are on Gemma’s ride, asking her same questions: Who is this man?
 Where is he taking me.
 Why?
 Why does he look so familiar?
 Do my parents notice I’m gone yet?

 As the story develops, Gemma learns more about her kidnapper, Ty.
 He’s not much older than her, and although her first instinct is to think of him as evil and sick, she can’t help but notice how sweet and empathetic he acts toward her.
 Yet, Gemma knows that she has to find a way out from the miles and miles of sand that surround her captivity.
 It takes weeks, maybe months – both Gemma and the reader lose track of time – before she accepts that she’ll never get out.